cybersecrs/afinus/README.md

 *AFINUS* then collect all files and count directories.
 It will skip files with 0 byte, if no write permission, or if file is a symlink.
-Otherwise, it will overwrite file with 10 random bytes, then truncate all to 0, then remove it.
+Otherwise, it will overwrite file multiple times with 50 and 100 random bytes, truncate all to 0, then remove it.
 Filenames for new files are random INT, and file extension is *.fillfile*.
 This make it easy to fill empty space and remove only those files created by self.